FedJudge: Federated Legal Large Language Model: Experiments

-From Table \ref{table1}, we observe that Baichuan-7B without instruction tuning performs well on the legal task in the zero-shot setting, which indicates that Baichuan-7B has already possessed legal summarization and reasoning abilities through training on a large amount of data \cite{baichuan}.
+From Table \ref{table1} and Table \ref{table1-1}, we observe that Baichuan-7B without instruction tuning performs well on the legal task in the zero-shot setting, which indicates that Baichuan-7B has already possessed legal summarization and reasoning abilities through training on a large amount of data \cite{baichuan}.
 However, its results are still worse than the fine-tuned model (e.g., FedJudge-Base and FedJudge-CL), which also shows the necessity of fine-tuning LLMs to the legal domain.

 Interestingly, although Center is a central model trained with all data, it still underperforms the federated model in several metrics, illustrating the unsuitability of simply mixing data with different distributions for centralized training.
 Besides, Center-Client$\mathcal{E}$ obtained by training on the respective clients performs well on test data from the same distribution (e.g. Center-Client1 exceeds Center by 4.87~bertscore values on the client1 dataset.).
-However, it does not perform well on other data with different distributions (especially, Center-Client2 only achieves 4.47 BLEU-N values on the client1).
+However, it does not perform well on other data with different distributions (especially, Center-Client2 only achieves 4.47 BLEU-N values on the client1 data).
 This illustrates the imperative of using FL to obtain a global legal LLM in the context of data privacy.

 We find FedJudge-Base achieves competitive results compared to Center, while our personalized model Base-Client$\mathcal{E}$ outperforms Center-Client$\mathcal{E}$, illustrating the effectiveness of fine-tuning LLMs with LoRA in the FL setting.
 Finally, we observe that both FedJudge-CL and CL-Client$\mathcal{E}$ outperform FedJudge-Base and Base-Client$\mathcal{E}$ on most metrics, suggesting the problem of data shifts can be mitigated by the continuous learning constraints (Eq.(\ref{cl})).
 Meanwhile, as the local model is constrained not to forget the global knowledge, it facilitates the updating of the global model when performing Eq.(\ref{agg}) to obtain a more effective global model FedJudge-CL.